slimbde/logs-app-minin/Readme.md

 `docker ps`     - show running containers
 `docker images` - show image list

+`docker logs ejs` - allows to observer the container logs to the console

 ## Improvements

 - The commands order are relevant in dockerfile.
 So we first copy `package.json` and then we run `npm i` command.
 It gives us the advantage of getting further builds of the `node_modules` folder directly from cache.

+## Pushing

+- before pushing don't forget to create the `.dockerignore` file
+- to push to the `https://hub.docker.com` run command `docker push slimbde/ejs-node`